Franklin College Board of Trustees Executive Committee

 Alumnus, Class of ’76

 John became a board member in 2003; he serves on the Audit, Enrollment Management, Honorary Degrees, Investment, President’s and Student Affairs committees.
 He holds a bachelor’s degree in journalism from Franklin College.
 John is president of Franklin Insurance Agency, which markets personal and commercial insurance products.
 He has been active in many community health initiatives and is currently serving as chairman of Partnership for a Healthier Johnson County and president of the Johnson County Health Foundation.
 John has served Franklin College as a past member of the Alumni Council, and he received an Alumni Citation in 1996 for his professional accomplishments.
 In 2009, John received a Distinguished Hoosier Award from Indiana Gov. Mitch Daniels.
-He resides in Franklin, Ind.
+He resides in Franklin, Indiana.

 Alumnus, Class of ’84

 Todd became a board member in 2015.
 He has been a member of the Alumni Council since 2009 and was slated by his peers and approved by the trustees for his current role.
 He is owner and president of the Bemis Group, specializing in development, construction and design.
 His company remodeled Franklin College’s Richardson Chapel and built the Ruth Doub Callon ’52 Press Box and the Grizzly Park Pavilion.
 Todd’s involvement at the college also includes membership in the Touchdown Club booster program since 2011.
 His volunteerism in the local community is vast.
 He has been an active member and past president of the Franklin Chamber of Commerce, the Johnson County Development Corp. and the Johnson County Public Library Board.
 He is a member of the Banta United Methodist Church and is a past trustee of the Banta Community Center.
 For a number of years, Todd has served as a manager for the Center Grove Little League and as a coach for the Center Grove Youth Basketball program.
-He resides in Bargersville, Ind.
+He resides in Bargersville, Indiana.